CNAG-Biomedical-Informatics/pheno-ranker/docs/generic-json.md

     ## Example 5: Let's create a graph to be used in Cytoscape

-    `Pheno-ranker` can export `matrix.txt` in a `JSON` format that is compatible with [Cytoscape](https://cytoscape.org) ecosystem:
+    `Pheno-Ranker` can export a graph in a `JSON` format that is compatible with the [Cytoscape](https://cytoscape.org) ecosystem:

     ```bash
     pheno-ranker -r t/data/movies.json --cytoscape-json cytoscape.json --graph-stats graph_stats.txt --config t/data/movies_config.yaml
     ```

     !!!
 Question "Directed or undirected graph?"
-        Note that the `cytoscape.json` file is serialized as JSON, consisting only of the upper right triangle of the symmetric matrix to avoid data repetition.
+        The `cytoscape.json` file contains one edge per pairwise comparison and avoids duplicated symmetric edges.
 The graph is intended to be interpreted as **undirected** for visual purposes.
 Ensure that your application logic or analysis tools interpret this accordingly if they rely on undirected connectivity.

     ???
 Example "See `cytoscape.json`"